LlamasOnTheRun/LlamasOnTheRun.github.io/_posts/2022-03-21-Roads-of-Thought.md

 {% endhighlight %}

 1. I keep track of overallProductionsFound and overallStartingNonTerminals
-2. Check if an existing S has been found, for it can’t be a leaf then
+2. Check if an existing S or one element is present, for it can’t be a leaf then
 3. Will loop through mutatedNonTerminals and overallStartingNonTerminals till it finds a unique match
 4. If the conditions are met, add this nonterminal to overallStartingAndLeafNonTerminals and remove it from overallStartingNonTerminals